-Infinity Recycling, Invest-NL and LyondellBasell invest in Pryme to accelerate the advanced recycling of plastic waste
+Infinity Recycling, Invest-Nl and LyondellBasell Invest in Pryme To Accelerate the Advanced Recycling of Plastic Waste

-ROTTERDAM, Netherlands, May 9, 2023 /PRNewswire/ -- Infinity Recycling, Invest-NL and LyondellBasell announced today they have invested in Pryme N.V., an innovative cleantech company, located in Rotterdam, the Netherlands, through an investment consortium.
+ROTTERDAM, NETHERLANDS / ACCESSWIRE / May 9, 2023 / Infinity Recycling, Invest-NL and LyondellBasell announced today they have invested in Pryme N.V., an innovative cleantech company, located in Rotterdam, the Netherlands.
 The group of investors contributed nearly EUR 13 million to support the commercialization of Pryme's pyrolysis process to convert used plastic into valuable products on an industrial scale.
 Pryme is currently building an advanced recycling plant in Rotterdam that is expected to start production later this year and plans to build a second larger-scale plant in 2025.

 "We are excited to welcome this group of strong investors at our side," said Chris Herve, CEO of Pryme.
 "Just like earlier investments by Infinity Recycling and Stichting Multistrat opened doors and allowed us to gain important market knowledge, we expect our new investors to each bring valuable experience and perspective to further develop our technology.
 With this dedicated support comes responsibility and expectation to deliver - a challenge we gladly accept."